 You May Also Like→ Looking for more things to do?
 Click here for the best things to do in Tampere!

 3. Nuuksio National Park

+Huge tracts of protected forests make Finland one of Europe’s premier hiking destinations.
 If you love nature or hiking, then Nuuksio National Park is an ideal day trip from Helsinki.
-Finns have a strong affinity for the nature and Nuuksio is one of the 40 odd national parks spread throughout the country.
-Nuuksio was one of the several national parks Jacky and I visited in Finland.
+Finns have a strong affinity for nature and Nuuksio is one of the 40 odd national parks spread throughout the country.
+Nuuksio was one of the several national parks in Finland that Jacky and I visited.
 It serves as a perfect way to get away from the bustle of the city and connect with the serene Finnish nature.

 How to Get to Nuuksio National Park from Helsinki

 Nuuksio lies approximately 40 kilometers away from Helsinki.
 In order to get to Nuuksio, you first have to get to Espoo Center from Helsinki, which can be easily reached by one of the numerous commuter trains.
 From there take bus 245 (direction Nuuksionpää) and get off at Haltia.
 Walk for 600 meters to reach Nuuksio.